AleGallagher/augmented-fashion-mnist-classifier/README.md

-# augmented-fashion-mnist-classifier
-A neural network-based image classifier trained on the Fashion MNIST dataset with data augmentation techniques to improve generalization.
-Built using TensorFlow/Keras, this project demonstrates how to preprocess, augment, train, and evaluate a deep learning model for fashion item recognition.
+# Augmented Fashion MNIST Classifier

+This project implements a neural network with Keras to classify grayscale images of clothing from the Fashion MNIST dataset.
+It includes data augmentation techniques such as rotation, zoom, and horizontal flipping to increase model robustness and reduce overfitting.
+The main keys of the project are:

+* Neural Network models
+* Keras
+* Data Augmentation